Particular/docs.particular.net/transports/upgrades/asb-9.1toasbs-1.md

 Any configuration options not already explictly covered that was previously accessed via the `Queues()`, `Topcis()`, or `Subscriptions` [settings](/transports/azure-service-bus/legacy/configuration/full.md#controlling-entities) has been removed.

-The configuration options for controlling Connectivity as well as the Physical Addressing logic have also been removed.
+The configuration options for controlling Connectivity as well as the Physical Addressing logic have also been removed and replace with optimal defaults for most use cases.
 These settings include:

 * Controlling Connectivity
   * `NumberOfClientsPerEntity`